Krishan-Kant-11/My-fist-website-using-HTML-and-CSS/README.md

 # Compilation Guide

-If you want complie this project in your machine you can do that by using following steps:
+If you want complie this project in your machine you can do that by using following steps :
 1. Download the whole repositoy in your machine using this [link](https://github.com/Krishan-Kant-11/My-fist-website-using-HTML-and-CSS/archive/refs/heads/master.zip).
 2. Extract this zip file at your desired location in your machine.
 3. Open the index.html in your browser to open the website or open these html file in your text editor to edit the code.

 # Story of The Project

 This was a very-very fun project for me to make it.
 One of my friend motivated me to make this project and I want to thank him for this.
 I learned HTML and CSS to make this project and it was a wild jouney for me designing this website.
 I hope you like it. :)